 The large presence of Thai businesses in Myanmar is because of several factors.
-These include rising wages in Thailand and many of its other neighbors, economic reform in Myanmar reducing many of the barriers of entry into the country, and the establishment of many industrial estates which provide convenience for companies located within them.
+These include rising wages in Thailand and many of its other neighbors, along with economic reform in Myanmar reducing barriers of entry into the country.

 Invest in Myanmar: Asia’s Last Frontier Market

 Analysts are optimistic about the Burmese economy, and foreign direct investment is booming.
 Total FDI rose from US$901 million in 2010 to US$6.2 billion in 2013 – a factor of nearly three times.
-This helped to propel the country’s stellar GDP growth, which was 8.25% in 2013 and is predicted to be the same amount for the next three years.
+This led to stellar GDP growth, which was 8.25% in 2013.

-Others are even more bullish.
-At a seminar in Yangon titled “Gateway to the New Construction Era”, Bangkok Bank’s executive vice president told those attending that he expects growth in excess of 10% leading into the next decade.
-“The IMF expects FDI to Myanmar to grow by $5 billion per annum in the next 5 years.
-Personally, I expect it to be $8 billion per year, judging from conversation with potential investors who have shown their interest in investing in the country,” he said.
+“The IMF expects FDI to Myanmar to grow by $5 billion annually over the next 5 years.
+Personally, I expect it to be $8 billion per year, judging from conversation with potential investors who have shown their interest in the country,” he said.

 Either way, the country’s economic development is progressing well.
 But there are still risks for companies wanting to invest in Myanmar.
 Poor infrastructure, an undersupply of office buildings, lack of skilled employees, and government bureaucracy all lead to major challenges which foreign businesses must overcome.